Regulatory AffairsMedical Writing Sme

 Position Information:

-Provide support services to satisfy the overall operational objectives of the National Institute on Aging (NIA).
+Under this task order, the contractor will independently provide support services to satisfy the overall operational objectives of the National Institute on Drug Abuse.
 The primary objective is to provide services and deliverables through performance of support services.

 • Strong communications skills, both oral and written.